 2) After completion of graduate medical education or training; or

 3) After receiving nonimmigrant status or an EAD.

 Proposed Changes to H-1Bs and Green Cards

-Where a physician completes his or her residency/fellowship in cap-exempt H-1B status, and an employer has submitted a cap-subject H-1B petition on his behalf, his H-1B status would automatically be extended to October 1st so that the physician does not become out-of-status or unemployable between July and October.
+Where a foreign born physician completes his or her residency/fellowship in cap-exempt H-1B status, and an employer has submitted a cap-subject H-1B petition on his behalf, his H-1B status would automatically be extended to October 1st so that the physician does not become out-of-status or unemployable between July and October.
 However, if the physician’s H-1B petition is rejected, denied or revoked, his or her status and employment authorization would terminate after 30 days.

 Physicians who qualify for National Interest Waivers (NIWs) by completing the 5-year service requirement in a medically-underserved area or for the Veterans Administration would be granted green cards without regard to numerical limitations.
 This would occur whether a physician completed the 5-year requirement before or after the enactment of the CIR bill.